-- (1) The election of one member of the Board of Directors to hold office until the first annual meeting of stockholders that is held after December 31, 2015 or until such director's respective successor is duly elected and qualified. - (2) The ratification of the appointment by the Company's Audit and Corporate Governance Committee of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013. - (3) The advisory approval, by non-binding vote, of the compensation provided to our Named Executive Officers disclosed in this Proxy Statement. - (4) The approval of the Company's First Amended and Restated 2011 Stock Incentive Plan to increase the number of authorized shares under such plan. - (5) To consider such other business as may properly come before the Annual Meeting.
+- (1) The election of one member of the Board of Directors to hold office until the first annual meeting of stockholders that is held after December 31, 2018, or until such director's respective successor is duly elected and qualified. - (2) The ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016. - (3) The approval of the Company's Third Amended and Restated 2011 Stock Incentive Plan to increase the number of authorized shares under such plan. - (4) The advisory approval, by non-binding vote, of the compensation of our Named Executive Officers disclosed in this proxy statement. - (5) To consider such other business as may properly come before the Annual Meeting.